Crypto-Link-Payments/crypto-link/docs/README.md

 [Stellar Foundation](https://www.stellar.org/foundation) <br />
 [Stellar Lumnes](https://www.stellar.org/lumens) <br />

-## Quick Start as Discord User
+## :runner: Quick Start as Discord User :runner:
 We have produced a [quick start guide](USRQUICKSTARTGUIDE.md) if you would like to jump straight into Crytpo Link experience.

-## Crypto Link Documentation
+##  :books: Crypto Link Documentation :books:
 - [Integrated Currencies and Tokens](COINLIMITS.md)
 - [Discord User Commands](USERCOMMANDS.md)
 - [Initiate Merchant as Guild owner](MERCHANTCOMMANDS.md)
 - [Help Commands](HELPCMDS.md)
 - [Full command list](COMMANDMAP.md)

-## Running ICO or Promotion with Crypto Link
+## :loudspeaker: Running ICO or Promotion with Crypto Link :loudspeaker:
 Crypto Link Currently Supports all tokens issued on Stellar.
 If you would like to run ICO with the help of the Crypto Link, and utilize additional media channel to get a hold of potential customers, you can contact us over Discord, send us an email to cryptolinkpayments@gmail.com, open up an issue with the label ***listing*** and we will be in touch